elastic/eui/wiki/upgrading-kibana.md

     * Mention/ping any teams that are waiting on features to be available

 ## Resolving errors

+It is likely that resulting errors are truly caused by a change in EUI and not coincidence.
+Therefore, before reaching out to plugin owners for help, timebox an investigation period to resolve the issues.

 ### Type errors during `kbn bootstrap`